 Walk-In Cooler service, repair and install should be done by a certified contractor.
-Walk-In Cooler means an enclosed storage space refrigerated to temperatures above 32 degrees Fahrenheit that can be walked into and has a total chilled storage area of less than 3,000 square feet.
+This is an enclosed storage space with refrigerated temperatures above 32 degrees Fahrenheit.
+Most unit can be walked in and has a total chilled storage area of less than 3,000 square feet.
 The low side of a walk-in Cooler refrigeration system is where the cooling takes place.
-Heat is absorbed into the refrigerant in the evaporator and eventually passes to the compressor inlet, into the high side of the system, where it is rejected.
+Heat is absorbed into the refrigerant inside the evaporator by blowing air across the evaporator coil.
+This heat eventually travels to the outdoor condenser, where it is then rejected into the atmosphere.
 The low pressure side of commercial refrigeration system can include any of the following components.

 - Forced-draft Evaporator – Is a unit equipped with a fan, that blows air over the coil’s compact refrigerant tubes and fins.
 The surrounding heat would then absorbed into the refrigerant.

 - Suction line – This tube is where the low temperature refrigerant gas travels back to the compressor.